eventdbx/eventdbx-rs/README.md

 # EventDBX Client

-Async Rust client for the EventDBX control plane.
+Async Rust client for the EventDBX.
 The library wraps the Cap'n Proto wire protocol exposed by EventDBX so applications can programmatically list aggregates and events, append or patch data, select subsets of fields, toggle archive status, and verify Merkle roots.